Next Start

 Ever wondered what it’s like to be an auto mechanic?

-If you’re looking for a job that involves working with cool cars, meeting a variety of clients and mastering complex technology, this could be the career path for you.
-Keep reading to learn what automotive mechanics do, how much auto technicians make, how to become one and more.
+If you’re looking for a job that involves working with cars, meeting a variety of clients and mastering complex technology, this could be the career path for you.
+Keep reading to learn what automotive mechanics do, auto mechanic salary, how to become one and more.

 Automotive mechanics diagnose, maintain, inspect and repair cars, light trucks and other vehicles.
 They possess in-depth knowledge of how electrical and mechanical systems come together to make a vehicle run.
 Similar to the way a doctor must be familiar with the human body, an auto technician must understand all of the different parts of a vehicle and the functions they serve.